45deg/gists/README.md

 # Gists: My gist articles

-This list contains a temporary script which may not work now.
+This list contains temporary scripts and some ones may not work now.
 Most are undocumented.

 ## Code Pieces